dmbarbour/glas/docs/GlasDesign.md

             | ... # other Node types
             | Abstract of Key * Tree

-Based on type annotations, a runtime can wrap and unwrap data with this 'Abstract' node.
-Any attempt to observe abstract data without unwrapping, or an attempt to unwrap with the wrong key, will will raise a runtime type error.
-This would be treated similar to an assertion failure.
+Based on annotations, a runtime can wrap and unwrap data with this 'Abstract' node, diverging on error.
+For robust security, we can use unforgeable things as keys, e.g. registers or abstract '%src' values.
+An intriguing opportunity: support keys with identity via weakrefs, then garbage-collect the sealed data when Key becomes unreachable.

-Based on static analysis, an optimizer can eliminate many of these wrap/unwrap actions, or at least skip some key comparisons.
-Based on further annotations, we could insist that some abstract types are fully eliminated within some scope, raising a compile-time error if this is not true.
-This provides a lightweight basis for gradual typing.
+Based on static analysis, an optimizer can eliminate many wrap/unwrap actions, providing a robust basis for gradual typing.
+Reflection APIs may provide limited means to bypass abstractions.

 ### Scope Control Types